sam-notte/notte/notte/llms/prompts/action-listing/optim/user.md

 - Descriptions must be complete sentences that clearly describe the action
 - Default values must be documented when present in the source
 - Categories must be logically coherent and user-focused
+- Be complete: list all actions of the document inside the table, don't miss any or use ellipsis (...)

 Example of CORRECT entries:
 | ID | Description | Type | Parameters | Category |